Manfred73/spring-batch-demo/README.md

 ## Build & Deploy with Docker
 1. This application depends on the contact service which needs to be build first and started first.
 Follow the steps in the README for that service first.
 2. Run `mvn clean install` to build the application.
 3. The configuration for the application is defined in environment variables.
-Create three env files:
+For this demo they are defined in three separate files.
+   Normally these files should be ignored so they are not in version control, but for the purpose of this demo they are so you don't have to create them.
    1. .env_contactprocessor: will contain the following (values are examples and can be changed to your liking):
       * `CONTACTSPROCESSOR_APIKEY=8c5fac73-0969-492e-b275-d96acc06a495`
       * `CONTACTS_BASEURL=http://localhost:8080`